ondat/documentation/docs/install/airgapped-clusters.md

     Edit the file `storageos-operator.yaml` and change:
-    - Find the `ConfigMap` called `storageos-related-images` and change the URLs of the images adding your registry url prefix.
+    - Find the `ConfigMap` called `storageos-related-images` and change the URLs of the images adding your registry URL prefix.
-    - Find the `Deployment` called `storageos-operator` and change the `images` of the 2 containers on it adding your registry url prefix.
+    - Find the `Deployment` called `storageos-operator` and change the `images` of the 2 containers on it adding your registry URL prefix.
 They are the containers `manager` and `kube-rbac-proxy`.

 1. (Optional) Amend the file `storageos-cluster.yaml`